How Fiber Laser Engraving Works

 What are the benefits of laser engraving?

 There are many benefits lasers deliver to engraving over other more traditional engraving methods.
 Firstly, it is a much quicker and more efficient process and leaves a more legible engraving.
 It reduces the risk of material deformity too.

 It is a more cost-effective approach, can work with a range of materials, offers its users more font options, and is an environmentally friendly process too.
+Additionally, the engraving can be completed on one laser engraving machine and leaves a burr free finish, so there is no need for a follow-up cleaning/ablation procedure.
 It is easy to see why it has become such a popular process in so many industries around the world!

 How SPI Lasers can help with this process

 As we mentioned earlier, there is more than one type of laser that can complete this process.
 Here at SPI Lasers, we only manufacture fiber lasers, which we believe offer the most advantages to their users.

-Our most popular product used for this process is the redENERGY® G4 Pulsed Fiber Laser, which offers further advantages for control and cost-effectiveness.
+Our most popular product used as a laser engraver machine is the redENERGY® G4 Pulsed Fiber Laser, which offers further advantages for control and cost-effectiveness.
 It is a powerful, versatile fiber laser built with the latest innovative technology.
 This includes ‘Fit & Forget’ technology, which results in no maintenance for the user.